The Unsung Heroes of Innovation: Foundational, Ancient Inventions Without Known Inventors.

 4. Rope and Cordage

-Twisting plant fibers to create rope was a game-changing invention.
+Twisting plant fibers to create rope was a huge invention.
+It allowed the creation of critical things like shelter.

 5. Clothing

-Humans likely started wearing furs and plant fibers for warmth and protection from the elements.
+Humans likely started wearing furs and plant fibers for warmth and protection from the weather.
+It is not clear that humans could have survived the Ice Age without them.

 6. The Bow and Arrow